Relay interpreting in Zoom

 The French interpreter hears the French-speaker speaking French on the main audio, and switches to “speaking to” English, and interprets the French into English.
 The participants hear the interpretation of the French on the English channel.

 When the French-speaker has finished, the interpreter leaves the “speaking to" English channel and goes back to the “speaking to” French channel.
-The participants go back to the main audio.
-Except the Spanish speakers, who continue in their channel.

 If there is also Spanish interpretation, the Spanish interpreter goes to the “listening in” English channel to hear the French-speaker in English.
 She stays in the “speaking to” Spanish channel, and the Spanish speakers hear her there.
 This relay causes a slight delay so you have to leave a little more time.
 Then she returns to the main audio to continue interpreting English to Spanish.